Skip to main content

 Adolescence

-Her father was away in Chittorgarh for a month-long festivity kept for all the chieftains who had contributed in war.
+Her father was away in Chittorgarh for a month-long festivity kept for all the chieftains who had contributed to the war.
 He was expected to return with some rewards.
-As Ajbante stayed confined to her chambers during those days of the month she wondered what kind of celebration happened in the capital.
+As Ajbante stayed confined to her chambers during those days of the month, she wondered what kind of celebration happened in the capital.
 There must have been light and fireworks, there must have been people, processions and gold coins being given away to the poor.
-She had heard of those from her father when he as a child witnessed such celebration under Rana Sanga’s rule.
+She had heard of those from her father when he, as a child, witnessed such a celebration under Rana Sanga’s rule.
 Her thoughts ran to the gossip she had heard in the palace premises.
-Maids spoke in whispers but she knew what they spoke of.
-Rana Udai Singh was apparently insecure of his son’s success.
+The maids spoke in whispers, but she knew what they spoke of.
+Rana Udai Singh was apparently insecure about his son’s success.
 Ajbante Kanwar didn't quite understand that.
 Her father had praised the prince while her mother dressed his wounds.
-How could his own father… She had prayed wondering what Kunwar Partap might have been feeling.
+How could his own father… She had prayed, wondering what Kunwar Partap might have been feeling.
 He must be happy about returning home, especially reuniting with his brothers and sisters.
 But what was the danger Daata spoke of?
 Was his life at stake?
-The little Ajbante Kanwar had interacted with the prince and his mother, she was sure none of them would be scared of gossip or threats.
-But given how the situation was around the borders her father expressed his displeasure at the celebrations.
+The little Ajbante Kanwar had interacted with the prince and his mother; she was sure none of them would be scared of gossip or threats.
+But given how the situation was around the borders, her father expressed his displeasure at the celebrations.
 It was a waste of treasury and a sorry way to divert attention.
 Ajbante Kanwar wondered if Kunwar Partap thought the same about unnecessary extravaganza.

-As gossip reached Bijoliya, in different versions, some saying that the crown prince of Mewar stayed in a Bhil settlement in Bhilwara while others suggested he was at Jalore and then even Bijoliya, the quiet border town that was mostly ignored by everyone except travellers to and from Bundi, curiosity grew among people.
-Hansa Bai refused to indulge in such gossip, saying neither she nor her husband were aware of his presence there.
-Ajbante Kanwar did the same when her friends wondered if they met the prince in some fair or on the streets.
+As gossip reached Bijoliya, in different versions, some saying that the crown prince of Mewar stayed in a Bhil settlement in Bhilwara, while others suggested he was at Jalore and then even Bijoliya, the quiet border town that was mostly ignored by everyone except travellers to and from Bundi, curiosity grew among people.
+Hansa Bai refused to indulge in such gossip, saying neither she nor her husband was aware of his presence there.
+Ajbante Kanwar did the same when her friends wondered if they had met the prince at a fair or on the streets.

 “Imagine meeting Kunwar Partap and not knowing it.”
 Ratan Kanwar giggled.

-“What if he was here, working in the palace?”
+“What if he were here, working in the palace?”
 Another girl wondered as she held Ajbante’s hand.
 “Imagine, you met him.
 What would you have done?”

 “Oh, I would have fainted in fear.”
 Another woman made them laugh.